AsemAlalami/Laravel-Advanced-Filter/README.md

 ```

 ### Query Format
-Query format is shape of the request, the package support 3 formats, and you can define a new format
+Query format is the shape that you want to send your query(filters) in the request.
+the package support 3 formats, and you can create a new format.
-- `json` (default): the request will send filters as json
+- `json` (default): the filters will send as json in the request
     ```json
     filters=[{"field":"email","operator":"equal","value":"abc"}]
     ```
-- `array`: the request will send filters as array
+- `array`: the filters will send as array in the request
     ```
     filters[email][value]=abc&filters[email][operator]=equal
     ```
-- `separate`: the request will send as well as in `array`, but separated by a separator,
+- `separator`: the filters will send as well as in the `array` format, but separated by a separator(`^` default)

-    the format set with separator symbol `separate:^`
+    the format sets with a separator symbol `separator:^`
     ```
     filters^email^value=abc&filters^email^operator=equal
     ```
 > set the default query format in the config file `query_format` attribute

-##### Define a new query format:
+##### Create a new query format:
 - create a new class and extends it from `QueryFormat`: `class MyFormat extends QueryFormat`
-- implement abstract function `format` that returns `FilterRequest`
+- implement the abstract function `format` that returns `FilterRequest` object
-- add class to the config file in `custom_query_format` attribute: `'custom_query_format' => MyFormat::class,`
+- add the class to the config file in `custom_query_format` attribute: `'custom_query_format' => MyFormat::class,`

 ### Fields
 Normal Field options:
 - field name is the column name
-- alias is the key that you want to send it in the request
+- alias is the key that you want to send in the request
-- data-type set from model `casts` by default, if you want to set custom data-type use `setDatatype`
+- data-type: by default it set from model `casts`, if you want to set custom data-type, use `setDatatype`
-- operators, field will accept all operators unless you use `setExceptedOperators` to exclude some operators
+- operators: the field will accept all operators unless you use `setExceptedOperators` to exclude some operators
-- a relational field, only set field name by `.` separator `channel.name`, `channel.type.name`
+- a relational field: only set the field name by `.` separator `channel.name`, `channel.type.name`
-    > you can define field by `.` separator, but consider it as a non relational field by assign `false` for `inRelation` parameter
+    > you can define field name by `.` separator, but you want to consider it as a non relational field
+    > by pass `false` for `inRelation` parameter (used in NoSQL DB or join between tables)
     ```php
     $this->addField('channels.name', 'channel_name', false);
     ```
-- customize a query, you can make a scope for the field to customize a filter behavior, scope name must be combined 3 sections :
+- customize a field query, you can make a scope for the field to customize the filter behavior.
+    scope name must be combined 3 sections :
     - scope
-    - `prefix_scope_function`value of the key in config file (`where` is the default)
+    - the value of `prefix_scope_function` key in config file (`where` is the default)
-    - attribute name(or relation name) for example `email`
+    - field name(or relation name) for example `email`
     ```php
     public function scopeWhereEmail(Builder $builder, Field $field, string $operator, $value, $conjunction = 'and')
     ```
-    > you can customize specific attribute in relational field by define the scope in the relation model
+    > you can customize a relational field by define the scope in the relation model OR define scope by relation name

+    ```php
+    OrderLine.php

+    public function scopeWherePrice(Builder $builder, Field $field, string $operator, $value, $conjunction = 'and')

+    OR

+    Order.php

+    public function scopeWhereOrderLines(Builder $builder, Field $field, string $operator, $value, $conjunction = 'and')
+    ```
-    > you can use `applyOperator` function to use default behavior `$builder->applyOperator($operator, $field, $value, $conjunction);`
+    > you can use `applyOperator` function to use the default behavior `$builder->applyOperator($operator, $field, $value, $conjunction);`

-You can add fields to model by using 4 functions:
+You can add fields to a model by using 4 functions:
-- `addField`(string $field, string $alias = null, ?bool $inRelation = null): default alias same field name
+- `addField`(string $field, string $alias = null, ?bool $inRelation = null): by default alias value same as field name value
     ```php
     $this->addField('total')->setDatatype('numeric');
     ```